Estimating Central, Peripheral, and Temporal Visual Contributions to Human Decision Making in Atari Games: Conclusions

 Several limitations should be considered when interpreting these findings.
-A presented single-subject analysis remained of limited value, due to small number of different subjects.
-Also, the current ablation study design cannot fully disentangle information leakage between sources.
+The single-subject analysis remained of limited value due to the small number of subjects in Atari-HEAD.
+The ablation design also cannot fully disentangle information leakage between sources.
 Information integrated over time may remain inferable from the current peripheral scene, and some action history may still be recoverable from past visual states even though past true actions are not provided explicitly.
-In addition, the present model set does not include configurations in which only the focus area is removed, which could provide a more direct complement to the current peripheral-removal analysis.
+The present model set does not include a periphery-only condition that masks only the focus area while preserving the periphery.
+Adding such a configuration could offer a symmetric complement to peripheral removal in models E and F in an extended analysis.

-Future work should therefore extend the present analysis in three directions.
-More informative subject-level studies may require training across multiple games for individual subjects or directly analyzing subject-specific predictions of the shared all-subject models, which was not included here.
-A more complete disentangling of information sources could be obtained through additional ablation settings or architectures that isolate temporal and autoregressive effects more strictly.
-Finally, the cluster analysis should be expanded toward a more action-specific interpretation of behavioral modes and their relation to particular game situations.
+Future work includes this periphery-only ablation, richer subject-level analysis, stricter temporal ablations and slow- versus fast-game leakage comparisons (with $\mathrm{E}\rightarrow\mathrm{F}$ as a partial bound), stronger inferential treatment of game-to-game variability, balanced metrics, and more action-specific cluster interpretation.